 One of the key advantages of collaborative education across multiple locations is that it allows students with a potentially diverse range of knowledge, backgrounds and skills to work together (Kizilcec, 2013).
 In this context, the opportunities for educational collaboration across multiple locations afforded by co-located interfaces via large networks, both open and closed, needs to be explored Daradoumis & Marquès, 2000).
 Such a move would allow users at both locations to collaborate using the touchscreen interface, offering the opportunity for a range of novel gestures to intuitively instigate specific actions which can be beneficial for younger users (Kim et al., 2007).
 One such gesture is the `flick' motion (Reetz et al., 2006) which is typically used for the movement of materials about an environment with minimal effort.
 This gesture can aid collaboration, allowing users to transfer materials to each other without needing to enter each other's interaction space.
 It is possible that the flick gesture could be used, not only for passing content between users on the same interface, but for passing materials to users on remote interfaces.

-This work is contextualised by the substantial ongoing reform of ICT education in England and Wales; in particularly, the disaggregation of ICT into computing, IT and digital literacy, as well its intersection with the wider technology-enhanced learning agenda (and related scrutiny on the digital competencies of all teachers).
-We have thus seen a new computing curriculum established in England from September 2014 (Brown et al., 2014), as well as emerging ICT curriculum reform in Wales (Arthur, Crick & Hayward, 2013).
 This paper details the innovative technical work undertaken to support a trial that investigated the impact on collaborative interactions of using large touchscreen interfaces in two separate geographic locations, specifically with two classrooms with groups of students aged 7-11 (Key Stage 2 in England and Wales).
 Furthermore, this paper represents a valuable case study of the technical aspects of implementing a research trial using multi-touch devices, examining how the technology infrastructure was used to collect the wide range of research data, as well as presenting solutions to the key technical challenges faced.

+This work is contextualised by the substantial ongoing reform of ICT education across the UK; in particularly, the disaggregation of ICT into computing, IT and digital literacy (Royal Society, 2012), as well as how it intersects with the wider technology-enhanced learning agenda (ETAG, 2014) and scrutiny of the digital competencies of all teachers, demanding significant investment in teachers’ professional development (Sentence et al., 2012).
+We have seen a new computing curriculum established in England from September 2014 (Brown et al., 2014), as well as emerging ICT curriculum reform in Wales (Arthur, Crick & Hayward, 2013) and the development of a new national Digital Competence Framework available to all schools in Wales from September 2016.

 Meeting the challenges of synchronous remote collaboration